roblatham00/UnifyFS/API-Feedback.md

   1. create `hostfile` similar to mpich machine file:  number of processes on a node and node name e.g. `1 localhost`
   1. set `UNIFYFS_SERVER_HOSTFILE` environment variable
   1. run `unifyfsd`

+- `export UNIFYFS_LOGIO_CHUNK_SIZE=1024` needed to pass ROMIO tests.
+What are the tradeoffs for such a small chunk size?
+- `export  UNIFYFS_LOGIO_SHMEM_SIZE=0` when running the ROMIO test suite.
+The shared memory regions are a kind of staging area.
+The server removes them on its exit, not the clients.

 ## optimizations not yet implemented
 - list-io optimization, but depends on how/when i/o happens